0xWelt/Awesome-Vibe-Coding/README.md

 #### [Windsurf Plugins](https://windsurf.com/plugins)

-Windsurf autocompletes your code with AI in all major IDEs.
+Windsurf Plugins autocompletes your code with AI in all major IDEs.
 We [launched](https://www.windsurf.com/blog/codeium-copilot-alternative-in-vim) this implementation of the Windsurf plugin for Vim and Neovim to bring this modern coding superpower to more developers.
 Check out our